-Parhyale is an example of an arthropod with a large genome (3.6 Gb, or ~10% larger than Homo sapiens at 3.2Gb).
+Parhyale is an example of an arthropod with a large genome (3.6 Gb, or ~10% larger than Homo sapiens at 3.2 Gb).
 Given the large genome size, and the large proportion of elements located distant to genes, we expect that regulatory elements within Parhyale may be located more distantly from gene promoters than in other arthropods.
 Future attempts at building reporter genes in this organism will need to account for the large number of distant regulatory elements, which may be critical to proper reporter expression.

 Our data are among the first to identify regulatory elements genome-wide in a non-insect arthropod (Gatzmann et al., 2018; Kissane et al., 2021), and also examine one of the largest sequenced arthropod genomes available to date (Kao et al., 2016).
-These data will enable other researchers to examine the relationship between genome size and regulatory element composition across more diverse taxa.
+These data will enable other researchers to examine the relationship between genome size and regulatory element composition across more diverse taxa, and will be useful in developing a deeper understanding of how genome organization affects gene expression across the metazoans.